Skip to content

 Table of Contents

 The franchise business structure creates a separation between the franchised business and franchise units.
 The units exist as separate entities to the franchised business.
 As a result of this structure, you do not share a clear-cut relationship with franchisees’ employees.
-This article explains the legal relationship franchisors share with their franchisee’s employees and the legal responsibility that may arise.
+This article explains the legal relationship franchisors share with their franchisee’s employees and the franchisor’s responsibility that may arise.

 Franchisors and Franchisee Employees